shantanu1k/license_detection/README.md

    * Instead of doing letter by letter comparison, I am doing comparison between words.

-   * Ignore the bullet points, copyright notice
+   * Ignore the replacable text like organization name, bullet points,etc.

-   * Ignore the replacable text like organization name and others
+   * Ignore the copyright notice

   **Things yet to be worked on:**